strangerstudios/pmpro-discord-add-on/README.md

 - Send a Direct message to discord members when their membership is cancelled.
 (Only work when allow none member is set to YES and Direct Message advanced setting is set ENABLED)
 - Send membership expiration warnings Direct Message when membership is about to expire (Default 7 days before)
 - Short code [discord_connect_button] can be used on any page to display connect/disconnect button.
+- Using the shortcode [discord_connect_button] on any page, anyone can join the website discord server by authentication via member discord account.
+New members will get `default` role if selected in the setting.
+- Button styling feature under the plugin settings.

 ## Solution of Missing Access Error
 - Inside the log tab you will see "50001:Missing Access", which is happening because the new BOT role need to the TOP priroty among the other roles.